 This book brings together several valuable papers from diﬀerent parts of the world, addressing social work with minorities in the areas of disability, sexuality, race, and ethnicity.
-Collectively, these make an important contribution to developing theorizing, empirical work, and practice awareness of how social work education with minority groups is framed, evidenced, and experienced.
+Collectively, these make an important contribution to developing theory, and practice awareness of how social work education with minority groups is framed, evidenced, and experienced.

-The chapters in this book were originally published as a special issue of Social Work Education.
+The chapters in this book were originally published as a special issue of the journal Social Work Education.

 Table of Contents